giveme11us/discordato/README.md

   - **Preset Filters**: Comes with preconfigured filters for common threats like Discord scam links and invite links
   - **Pattern Management**: Add, remove, or modify patterns through slash commands
   - **Category/Channel Control**: Apply filtering only to specific categories with the ability to blacklist channels
+- **Improved Settings Management**: Refactored configuration system to use direct settings manager access instead of property accessors, providing more consistent behavior and better error handling

 ## Project Structure